Skip to main content

 FAQ

-How do I audit a brand new social media account with limited data?
+How do I audit a brand new account with almost no data?

-If you have fewer than 30 days of data, focus on what you can measure: profile completeness, posting consistency, content variety, and qualitative feedback (what types of posts are getting the most comments, even if the numbers are small).
-Establish baseline metrics now so you have something to compare against in your next audit.
+With fewer than 30 days of data, measure what you can: profile completeness, posting consistency, content variety, and qualitative signals like which posts draw comments even at small numbers.
+Set baseline metrics now so your next audit has something to compare against.

-What's the most common mistake people make during a social media audit?
+What's the most common mistake during an audit?

-What's the difference between a social media audit and a social media report?
+What's the difference between an audit and a report?

-An audit is a diagnostic snapshot - it examines your current state, identifies issues, and produces recommendations for improvement.
-A report tracks ongoing performance over a specific period.
-Think of it like a health checkup versus a fitness tracker.
-You might run a full audit quarterly while producing performance reports monthly.
-The audit drives strategy changes, the report monitors execution.
+An audit is a diagnostic: it examines your current state, finds problems, and produces recommendations.
+A report tracks ongoing performance over a set period.
+It's a health checkup versus a fitness tracker.
+Run a full audit quarterly and produce performance reports monthly.
+The audit changes strategy; the report monitors execution.

 How do I audit hashtag performance?

-Look at your top posts and note which hashtags they used.
-Most platforms show impression sources - check what percentage came from hashtag discovery versus home feeds or profile visits.
-Test hashtag sets in batches: use Set A for a week, Set B for a week, and compare reach from hashtags.
-Cut hashtags that never drive discovery and double down on ones that do.
-Many brands use the same hashtags forever without checking if they still work.
+Most platforms show impression sources, so check what share of reach came from hashtag discovery versus home feeds or profile visits.
+Then test sets in batches: run Set A for a week, Set B the next, and compare.
+Cut hashtags that never drive discovery.
+Plenty of brands reuse the same tags for years without checking whether they still work.

-If your personal accounts are connected to your business or professional reputation, include them in your audit.
-Many entrepreneurs and creators blur the line between personal and brand presence.
-At minimum, check that your personal profiles don't conflict with your brand messaging and that privacy settings match your intent.
-A quick review prevents embarrassing discoveries by clients or partners.
+If your personal profiles are tied to your business or professional reputation, yes.
+Many founders and creators blur that line.
+At minimum, confirm your personal accounts don't contradict your brand messaging and that privacy settings match your intent, before a client or partner stumbles on something awkward.

 Stop juggling platforms